 What is the smartphone made of?

 You can appreciate how luxurious a cell phone is, however, if you take it apart and look closer at what it actually consists of.
-It contains various individual parts such as the display, circuit board, battery, microphone and loudspeakers.
-Plastic, glass and ceramics make up most of the smartphone.
-The following metals are also used in a production of smartphone:
+It contains various individual parts such as the display, circuit board, battery, microphone, and loudspeakers.
+Plastic, glass, and ceramics make up most of the smartphone.
+The following metals are also used in the production of smartphones:

 - Copper: Used for wires and printed circuit boards of smartphones.
 Main countries of origin: Chile, China, USA